Many parents struggle with how often they should wash their toddler’s hair.

 Almost every toddler goes through a phase where they refuse to get their hair washed.
 They may object if:

-- They have had shampoo in their eyes or lips in the past.
+- They have had shampoo in their eyes or lips, terrified of water.

-Whatever the cause of your toddler’s bathtime tears, there are a few tactics you may use to help them calm down.
+Whatever the cause of your toddler’s bathtime tears, you may use a few tactics to help them calm down.

 Can Any Accessories Help?